burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 6. Processing the program code by the preprocessor.
 The preprocessor can be built-in into the compiler, or it can be an independent program.
 For details about available preprocessor language, please read [2, p.43] or documentation for any de-facto standard toolchain like [GCC](https://gcc.gnu.org/onlinedocs/cpp/Macros.html#Macros).

-# Compiler role Briefly.
+# Compiler role Briefly
-The compiler compiles the code and converts it into Assembly instructions for the target processor and target assembler syntax.
+The compiler compiles the code and converts it into instruction written for a specific Instruction Set Architecture (ISA) or another machine-dependent representation and saves the results of processing of each source file into a correspondent object file.

-# Compiler role under Zoom.
+# Compiler role under Zoom

 ## Lexical analysis